Documentation Index

 await pollRender(job.id);

 Instead of polling, you can set up a webhook to receive a render.completed or render.failed event when the job finishes.
+Once the render status is done, grab a signed download URL.
+The URL is valid for 1 hour.

 curl https://app.quiz-quail.com/api/v1/renders/RENDER_ID/download \